הגנת הפרטיות

-Mapping gaps against regulations such as Amendment 13 to the Privacy Protection Law in Israel or the European GDPR is a critical step on the path to compliance, strengthening trust with customers, and reducing legal risks.
-But let's be honest: for many organizations, this mapping ends when the report is submitted – and does not continue to the truly important stage – ongoing monitoring and maintenance.
+Mapping gaps against regulations such as Amendment 13 to the Privacy Protection Law in Israel or the-GDPR The European is a critical step on the path to compliance, building trust with customers, and reducing legal risks.
+But let’s face it: for many organizations, this mapping ends when the report is submitted – and doesn’t continue to the really important stage. – Ongoing control and maintenance.

 Privacy protection is important.
 But maintaining the application is critical

-The main challenge is not in identifying the gaps or even implementing the solutions – but in the question of: What happens to the protections implemented three months later?
+The main challenge is not in identifying the gaps or even implementing the solutions – but in the question: What happens to the protections that were implemented three months later?

-Only an information security and IT expert who accompanies the organization over time is able to notice this erosion and maintain the level of protection in practice – and not just "on paper".
+only Information security expert and-IT who accompanies the organization over time, is able to pay attention to this erosion and maintain the level of protection in practice – and not just “on paper.”“.

 Compliance is not an end point – it is an ongoing process